Harvard-CS145/load_balancing/README.md

 1. Code: The main P4 code should be in `p4src/flowlet_switching.p4`.
 The flowlet routing controller corresponding to the asymmetric topology should be in `controller/controller_flowlet_asym.py`.
 Differing from the provided templates, if you have introduced any other files, please also include them in your submission and *clearly* mention them in your report.

+2. Analysis: [Optional but highly recommended] provide your Pcap analysis scripts in the `analysis` directory along with the corresponding Pcap files.
+Only include the bare minimum Pcap files that you used in your analysis.
+Add concise instructions in `analysis/analysis.md` to exercise your scripts and reproduce your results.

-2. report/report.md: You should describe how you implemented flowlet switching and provide a detailed report on the performance analyses as described above in `report.md`.
+3. report/report.md: You should describe how you implemented flowlet switching and provide a detailed report on the performance analyses as described above in `report.md`.
 You might include your findings and figure if you choose to explore different flowlet timeout value.

 ### Grading